-The accounting records of the Trust HCP are maintained in accordance with methods prescribed by the State Auditor's office under the authority of Chapter 43.09 RCW.
-The Trust HCP also follows applicable accounting standards established by the Governmental Accounting Standards Board ("GASB").
-In 2018, the retiree medical plan subsidy was eliminated, and is noted as such in this report.
+The accounting records of the AWC Trust HCP are maintained in accordance with methods prescribed by the State Auditor's office under the authority of Chapter 43.09 RCW.
+The AWC Trust HCP also follows applicable accounting standards established by the Governmental Accounting Standards Board ("GASB").
+In 2018, the retiree medical plan subsidy was eliminated, and is noted as such in the report for the fiscal year ending December 31, 2018.
 Year-end financial reporting is done on an accrual basis and submitted to the Office of the State Auditor as required by Chapter 200-110 WAC.
 The audit report for the AWC Trust HCP is available from the Washington State Auditor's office.

-Note 7 - Joint Ventures
+Note 9 - Joint Ventures & Related Parties